 - 6 tablespoons (85 g) unsalted butter, melted

-Reduce apple cider for concentrated flavor.
+- Reduce apple cider for concentrated flavor.
 In a small saucepan over medium heat, simmer the apple cider, stirring occasionally, until you’re left with about 1/2 cup.
-Start checking at 10 minutes until you have 1/2 cup (120ml).
+Start checking at 10 minutes until you have 1/3 cup (80 ml).
 Mine takes between 12 and 15 minutes.
-Set aside to cool for 10 minutes.
+Set aside to cool completely.

-Preheat the oven to 350° F. Lightly grease two 6-cavity doughnut pans (or a 12-cup muffin with nonstick spray).
+- Preheat the oven to 350° F. Lightly grease two 6-cavity doughnut pans.
 Set aside.

-In the bowl of a stand mixer (or using a hand mixer), mix together butter, brown sugar and granulated sugar on medium speed until light and fluffy, about 3 minutes.
+- In the bowl of a stand mixer (or using a hand mixer), mix together butter, brown sugar and granulated sugar on medium speed until light and fluffy, about 3 minutes.
 Scrape down the sides of the bowl if necessary.
-Keep the mixer on medium speed and add the eggs one at a time mixing well after each addition.
-Beat in the vanilla extract.
+Add the eggs and vanilla, and mix until incorporated.

-With the mixer on low, slowly add the flour mixture and mix just until incorporated (avoid over mixing).
-With the mixer still running, very slowly add the apple cider in and mix just until combined.
+- Add the flour mixture and mix just until combined (avoid over mixing).
+Slowly add the apple cider reduction and mix just until combined.
 Use a rubber spatula to scrape the sides and bottom of the bowl to remove any remaining flour pockets.